Quandela/Perceval/docs/source/legacy.rst

 Legacy
 ======

-While Perceval tends to stabilise its public API, some changes introduce breaking changes which may break existing user code.
+While, with its latest versions, Perceval tends to stabilise its public API, some changes may break existing user code.

-This section lists the major breaking changes introduced.
+This section lists the major breaking changes.

 Breaking changes in Perceval 1.0
 --------------------------------